sfjwatkins/mundana-theme-jekyll/_pages/about.md

 <div>
   <p> I am a data analyst based in Brighton, UK- nice to meet you! <br><br>

-    Drawing on years of management experience in the education sector (FE, HE, language travel), I am a problem-solver, strategic thinker and specialist at getting to the heart of an issue and identifying actionable insights.
-My approach is underpinned by my training as a social scientist (BSC in Psychology, MSc in Research Methods) and, more recently, the technical training I received on the London School of Economics Career Accelerator. <br><br>
+    A problem-solver, strategic thinker and specialist at getting to the heart of an issue, I love deriving actionable insights from data to help inform business decisions. <br><br>

+    I use a range of technical skills (Python, R, SQL, Tableau, Excel) to explore, analyse and visualize data, drawing on my training as a social scientist (BSC in Psychology, MSc in Research Methods at Birkbeck) and data analyst (the London School of Economics Career Accelerator).
+With years of senior operational leadership experience in the education sector, I am adept at communicating effectively to key stakeholders, with a keen focus on the issue at hand. <br><br>

+   Please check out some of my latest projects and get in touch with me here.
+I look forward to hearing from you!